alexisakers/BulletinBoard/README.md

 The `PageBulletinItem` class exposes a `appearance` property that allows you to fully customize the appearance of the generated interface.

 This property references a `BulletinAppearance`, which is used to generate the standard components (more on this later).
-You can subclass this class in Swift and further customize the appearance of the app.

 You can customize both color and fonts.
 You need to change these before you present / push the item.
 Changing them after presentation will have no effect.

-There are several properties that you can change:

-- `tintColor` - the tint color of the buttons (defaults to iOS blue)
-- `actionButtonTitleColor` - the color of action button titles

 **Example**